MrOnijohn/rustydoro/README.md

 Rustydoro is a minimalist Pomodoro timer designed for focus.
 Instead of a traditional clock, it uses a subtle, full-window color transition to indicate the passage of time, creating a calm and unobtrusive user experience.

-The timer progresses through a 30-minute cycle, changing from a calming turquoise to an energizing yellow, then to a focused red, and finally to black, signaling the end of the session.
+The timer is turqouise at idle and then progresses through a 30-minute cycle, changing from green to yellow, to red, and finally to black, signaling the end of the session when the window turns turqouise again.

 ## Features